Reinforcement Learning Methods for the Stochastic Optimal Control of an Industrial Power-to-Heat System: Reinforcement Learning Techniques

 \subsection{Q-Learning}

-Q-learning was first proposed by Watkins in 1989 \cite{Watkins1989} and is essentially a special class of TD-methods.
-Here, the starting point is that instead of the objective function $J^u_n(x)$ with policy $u = (u_n)_{n=0,\ldots,N-1}$ one works with the state action function $Q^u_n(x,a)$.
-It is defined for all $(x,a) \in \mathcal{D}_n$ as
+Q-learning was first proposed by Watkins in 1989 \cite{Watkins1989} and is essentially a special class of TD-learning.
+The starting point here is the state action function $Q^u_n(x,a)$ given in \eqref{state action performance criterion} instead of the objective function $J^u_n(x)$ from \eqref{performance criterion}.
+Analogous to the derivation of the TD-learning method, a parameter vector $\theta_n \in \mathbb{R}^p$ is used for all $n = 0,\ldots,N-1$ to describe the parameterization